8 Tips That Can Help You Cut Out Costs Due to Visa Chargeback Fees

 #2 | Get Chargeback Alerts

-Chargeback alerts work by notify you before a potential chargebacks.
+Chargeback alerts work by notifying you before a potential chargeback.
 They let you address pending disputes directly with the customer before they escalate.
 They let you get proactive about disputes by preventing individual chargebacks from being filed.

 Chargeback alerts can stop up to 90% of chargebacks before they happen.
 Click here to learn more.